vedantatrivedi/MindPal/README.md

 ## Services that need to be setup
 The deployed version <a href="https://mindpal.herokuapp.com/">link</a> has everything setup and is fully functional.

-The required variables for the following are environment variables.
-All the necessary edits are to be made in views/__init.py, model/email_service.py, helpers/nlp.py and helpers/database.py
+For personal use, the following services need to be set up.
+Variables like connection string and client ID are added as environment variables for security purposes.
+The variables are used in views/__init.py, model/email_service.py, helpers/nlp.py, and helpers/database.py.

 1. Google OAuth for Email
 2. MongoDB
 3. IBM NLP